 In April 2020, Facebook made a $5.7 billion investment in Reliance Jio.
-Following this deal, users of JioMart, Reliance Retail’s new e-commerce platform, were able to transact seamlessly over WhatsApp, ordering products and services from local stores and small vendors.
+Following this deal, users of JioMart, Reliance Retail’s new eCommerce platform, were able to transact seamlessly over WhatsApp, ordering products and services from local stores and small vendors.
 This partnership between JioMart and WhatsApp is a strong signal of WhatsApp’s intention to play a major role in the Indian retail space.
 Haptik’s Whatsapp IVA has successfully assisted JioMart’s vision to boost the growth of hyperlocal retail shops in more than 200 cities in India.

 Another significant development is the peer-to-peer payments feature, WhatsApp Pay, initially launched in India in February 2018, and beta-tested in collaboration with ICICI Bank.
-Following regulatory approvals, WhatsApp Pay is poised to make its mark in a big way in Indian markets in 2020, and is estimated to reach 10 million users within months of its launch.
+WhatsApp Pay went live in India in November 2020.
+NPCI has allowed only 20 million of its over 450 million users to avail the service.
+In its current form only peer-to-peer (P2P) transactions are allowed.

 Facebook CEO Mark Zuckerberg has already declared that WhatsApp Pay will be rolled out in several other countries over the course of the year, indicating that the impact of these developments will be felt in retail marketplaces across the globe.